econoalchemist/COLDCARD-Paranoid/README.md

   <img width="403" height="302" src="Assets/VersionNumber.JPG">
 </p>

 Even the firmware can be upgraded air-gapped by utilizing the microSD card.
 These steps will show you how to do that and verify the integrity of the firmware file on a Windows desktop using Kleopatra OpenPGP from the [GPG4win](https://www.gpg4win.org/download.html) bundle.
-The basic process here is to save the PGP signed hash value of the .dfu firmware file and verify it with [Doc Hex's PGP public key](https://twitter.com/dochex) and then calculate your own hash value on the firmware to confirm.
+If you are using a Linux distrobution, you will want to use [GnuPG](https://gnupg.org/download/index.html).
+Or if you are using a Mac, you will want to use [GPGtools](https://gpgtools.org/).
+You can also watch [this video tutorial](https://youtu.be/RYcB5HpfcaE).
+The basic process here is to save the PGP signed hash value of the `.dfu` firmware file and verify it with [Doc Hex's PGP public key](https://twitter.com/dochex) and then calculate your own hash value on the firmware to confirm.

 From the CoinKite [website](https://coldcard.com/docs/upgrade), click on the link for the latest firmware version at the top of the page.
 This will automatically download a .dfu file.